allenai/allennlp-demo/demo/ADDING_A_DEMO.md

 )
 ```

-add the descriptionEllipsed as just JSX (or some other element):
+If the description is long, add the descriptionEllipsed as just JSX (or some other element):

 ```js
 const descriptionEllipsed = (